-Backside 180 nosegrind

-Approach the curb with your feet in the ollie position.
+Backside 180 nosegrind Approach the curb with your feet in the ollie position.
 Do a backside 180 ollie about a foot from the curb.
 Start turning your shoulders before the ollie.
-Just before you complete the backside 180, extend your front leg so that you land with your front truck on the curb.
-Be careful not to lean too far forward or you will slip out.
-Hold the grind off the curb and ride away fakie.
+Just before you complete the backside 180, extend your front leg that the board spins.
+A slight push will spin it 180.